-- Complaints of Internet misuse will be dealt with by a member of the management team and logged on CPOMS. - Any complaint about staff misuse must be referred to the Head Teacher. - Complaints of a child protection nature must be dealt with in accordance with school child protection procedures. - Pupils and parents will be informed of the complaints procedure.
+- Complaints of Internet misuse will be dealt with by a member of the Senior Leadership Team and logged on CPOMS. - Any complaint about staff misuse must be referred to the Head Teacher. - Complaints of a child protection nature must be dealt with in accordance with school child protection procedures and reported to a Designated Safeguarding Lead. - Pupils and parents will be informed of the complaints procedure.